 A modelled data source is a streamlined version of a data source.
-When you run data through the modelling process, you end up with a cleaner, simplified version that makes Klip building and PowerMetric creation easier and faster!
+When you run data through the modelling process, you end up with a cleaner, simplified version that makes Klip and custom PowerMetric creation easier and faster!
 For example, if your data is tree-structured (JSON), the modelling process converts it into a table, making the data more easily understood, especially for inexperienced builders.

 Keep reading to learn more about what modelling your data sources can do for you!

 What are the benefits of modelled data sources?